Yomguithereal/mnemonist/trie.md

 ### #.find

-Returns an array of every items found in the trie with the given prefix.
+Returns an array of every prefixes found in the trie with the given prefix.

 `O(m + n)`, m being the size of the query, n being the cumulated size of the matched prefixes.